Death Star (business): Similar business practices by Enron

-John Forney, a former energy trader who invented various strategies such as the "Death Star," and even had one named after him ("Forney Perpetual Loop"), was indicted in December 2002 on 11 counts of conspiracy and wire fraud.
+John Forney, a former energy trader who invented various strategies such as the "Death Star," and even had a secondary term for "Death Star" named after him ("Forney's Perpetual Loop"), was indicted in December 2002 on 11 counts of conspiracy and wire fraud.
 His supervisors, Timothy Belden and Jeffrey Richter, both pleaded guilty to conspiring to commit wire fraud and assisted prosecutors.
 On August 5, 2004, Forney pleaded guilty to conspiracy to commit wire fraud and was given two years probation and a $4,000 fine.